Dilushanpieris/Tozed-S12PRO-Project-DiluWRT/README.md

 **Reboot For Better Stability**

 # Auto Install without Exroot Config.
->[!TIP]
+>[!CAUTION]
->This Is The Light Install Method for Those Who only Need DiluWRT Build Without Exroot Configs + Passwall Support.
-If You Use This It Will Be All Auto Installed Till Step 8.
-After you Done With Above Steps Just Run this Command To Install To Step 08.
+>This Is The Simple Install Method for Those Who only Need DiluWRT Build Without Custom Configs.
+If You Use This Build Will Be All Auto Installed Till Step 8.
+Please Make Sure you Have Followed Till Step 03 And Have Working internet To Router Test with **opkg update**

 ## One Click Install Command
 ```
+wget --no-check-certificate -O /tmp/AutoInstall.sh "https://raw.githubusercontent.com/Dilushanpieris/Tozed-S12PRO-Project-DiluWRT/refs/heads/main/Firmware%20Build-DiluWRT/AutoInstall.sh" && chmod +x /tmp/AutoInstall.sh && /tmp/AutoInstall.sh
 ```
 # Manual Build - 100% Stable Install
 >[!WARNING]